Help Sick, Injured, Lost & Abandoned

 Questions?
 Please call us at (408) 764-0344 or contact us.

 Wish ListIn addition to financial donations, the SVACA Animal Care Center needs the following items to better care for our animal guests.
-For more information on how to donate, please call (408) 764-0344 or contact us.
+Donations can be dropped-off at our center during normal business hours.
+If you have any questions, please call (408) 764-0344 or contact us.
+Thank you in advance for helping SVACA's animals!

 - Science Diet dry dog and cat food